‘The Walking Dead’ Season 9 Comic-Con Trailer All But Confirms Rick Grimes Fate

 “I want to say something because there seems to be an elephant in the room.
 This will be my last season playing the part of Rick Grimes.
 Now hear me out, please.
 I love this show.
 It means everything to me.
 I love the people that make this show.
 I promise not to cry, I’ve done enough crying onscreen.”

-Lincoln made an emotional tribute to the fan-favorite character and went on to tell fans what they can expect in the upcoming season of The Walking Dead.
+Lincoln made an emotional tribute to the fan-favorite character, and went on to tell fans what they can expect in the upcoming season of The Walking Dead.

 “We’re deeply, deeply proud of the work we’ve done this season.
 I’m really, really excited about this season.
 I think there are two episodes that for me that are my favorites since the pilot….This has always been an ensemble and it will continue to be an ensemble.
 No one is bigger than the story, and the story this year is unbelievable.”

-The trailer all but confirms that Rick Grimes will lose his grip on power and suggest that he may be killed by his own people or the new villain.

-The Whisperers seems to be the new villains for Season 9 of The Walking Dead, Maggie appears to have given birth in the time jump and tension builds between Rick and Daryl.
+The Whisperers seem to be the new villains for Season 9 of The Walking Dead.
+Other glimpses seem to show that Maggie appears to have given birth during the time jump, and suggests that tension builds between Rick and Daryl.
+The trailer all but confirms that Rick Grimes will lose his grip on power, and suggests that he may be killed by his own people or the new villains.